Cyrax321/H-CoAtNet-Ichthyosis/README.md

 | CNN                  |     69.62% |     0.6085 |      0.6889 |
 | EfficientNet-B0      |     66.46% |     0.5938 |      0.6675 |

-H-CoAtNet demonstrates superior performance across **all classes**, with particularly strong improvements for **minority and clinically critical subtypes** .

 ---

-## 9. Ethical Considerations
+## 12. Ethical Considerations

-* No patient-identifiable information is used
+* No patient-identifiable data is used
-* All images are anonymized and sourced from publicly available or educational resources
+* Images are anonymized and publicly sourced
-* The study complies with ethical standards for secondary medical data usage
-* The system is intended as a **decision-support tool**, not a standalone diagnostic system
+* Intended as a **decision-support system**, not a standalone diagnostic tool

 ---

-## 10. Limitations

-* Dataset size remains limited due to disease rarity
-* External clinical validation is required prior to deployment
-* Genetic and clinical metadata are not incorporated in the current model

----

-## 11. Citation
+## 13. Citation

-If you use this repository, please cite:

 ```bibtex
 @article{HCoAtNet2025,